 Service level agreement - server hosting and management

 The [….] nominated server custodian is […], in who’s absence the nominated alternate is […].
-All communications related to the set-up and operation of this server will be between PLN and the custodian or alternate.
+All communications related to the set-up and operation of this server will be between ITS and the custodian or alternate.

 3 Service Agreement

 3.1 Location and Connectivity

 The virtual server will be hosted on the University's highly available virtual infrastructure which is connected to the network by resilient (gigabit / 100mbit) ethernet.

 All access to the server by the custodian will be via remote connection, no physical access to the computer room will normally be permitted.
 The custodian will have system access rights at a level sufficient to install, maintain and manage the application; system level administrative rights are not granted.
 (Those actions which require system level administrative rights will be done by ITS on behalf of the custodian).

 - Install the required operating system (usually the latest version of Windows or Redhat) and